Wichita businesses adapt party plans to safely ring in 2021

 Sedgwick County’s curfew causing many businesses to jump into the new year early.

-“We are doing Time Square and Dockum.
+“We are doing Times Square and Dockum.
 So, we’re celebrating on New York time,” said Ariel Moore, Experience Curator at the Ambassador Hotel.

 Businesses hoping to give some joy to end a rollercoaster of a year.